-Have you considered starting an online business or taking your existing brick-and-mortar company online?
-You couldn’t have picked a better time.
+Have you considered starting an online business by selling products through an online venture, building a successful eCommerce business, or taking your existing brick-and-mortar company online?
+You couldn’t have chosen a better time if you wanted to make money by selling online.

-In 2021, eCommerce sales generated $4.92 trillion and were projected to raise $5.545 trillion in 2022.
-More importantly, eCommerce is forecast to account for 95 per cent of all international purchases by 2040.
+In 2021, online stores recorded massive eCommerce sales, generated $4.92 trillion and were projected to raise $5.545 trillion in 2022.
+More importantly, sales channels in eCommerce are forecast to account for 95 per cent of all international purchases by 2040.

-- The requirements for starting an eCommerce store
+• The requirements to start an eCommerce business

 In addition to everything else, you should know how to take advantage of the ongoing retail revolution.